yutannihilation/kntnr/README.md

 #### For non-interactive use

-You can define envvars in `.Renviron` which will be loaded when R session starts up.
+You can define the environmental variables in `.Renviron`, which is loaded at the start of an R session.
 For more information, see `?Startup`.

 ```r
 KNTN_URL = https://example.kintone.com/